-The Company's cash reserves will not be sufficient for the Company to fully fund its existing European Phase I/II clinical trial with L-DOS47 in Poland and the Company's other ongoing research and development, operating activities, working capital or capital expenditures for the next twelve months.
-Although the Company has taken various cost cutting measures and cost-deferral initiatives and will continue to do so where possible, such cost cutting measures and cost-deferral initiatives will be limited and will not obviate the need for additional financing and there can be no assurance that additional financing can be obtained in a timely manner or at all.
+The Company's cash reserves will not be sufficient for the Company to initiate its planned U.S. Phase I, or, if approved, Canadian Phase I, clinical trials, or to fully fund its existing European Phase I/II clinical trial with L-DOS47 in Poland and the Company's other ongoing research and development, operating activities, working capital or capital expenditures for the next twelve months.

 The Company has no sources of external liquidity, such as a bank loan or line of credit.
-The Company will therefore continue to rely on equity financing to fund its ongoing research and development and other operating activities for the foreseeable future.
+The Company will therefore continue to rely on equity financing to fund its ongoing research and development activities and other expenses for the foreseeable future.

 Equity financing has historically been the Company's primary source of funding, however, the market for equity financings for companies such as the Company is challenging.
 While the Company has been able to raise equity financing in recent years, there can be no assurance that additional funding by way of equity financing will continue to be available.
 Any additional equity financing, if secured, would result in dilution to the existing shareholders which may be significant.
 The Company may also seek additional funding from or through other sources, including grants, technology licensing, co-development collaborations, disposition of assets, mergers and acquisitions, joint ventures, and other strategic alliances, which, if obtained, may reduce the Company's interest in its projects or products or result in significant dilution to existing shareholders.
 There can be no assurance, however, that any alternative sources of funding will be available.

 The failure of the Company to obtain additional financing on a timely basis may result in the Company reducing, delaying or cancelling one or more of its planned research, development and marketing programs, including any clinical trials, further reducing overhead, or monetizing non-core assets any of which could impair the current and future value of the business or cause the Company to consider ceasing operations and undergoing liquidation.